Behavior-based Automated Detections, Unaided by Human Analysis or IOCs, Outperforms All Other Vendors

 CounterTack is the only Endpoint Protection Platform vendor in the MITRE ATT&CK Evaluations cohort that has participated in all key public tests and evaluations, including NSS Labs group EDR test and the ICSA Advanced Threat Detection Certification test, surpassing all other vendors in each test and comfortably exceeding the tests’ detection thresholds.

 GoSecure is recognized as a leader and innovator in cybersecurity solutions.
-The company is the first and only to integrate an Endpoint and Network threat detection platform, Managed Detection and Response services, and Cloud/SaaS delivery.
-The CounterTack Platform delivers predictive multi-vector detection, prevention, and response by applying a unique combination of behavioral analysis, memory forensics, machine learning, and reputational techniques to counter the most advanced threats.
-Our MDR Services are driven by aggressive SLAs for rapid response and active mitigation services that directly touch the customers’ network and endpoints.
-Together, these capabilities provide the most effective response to the increased sophistication of continuously evolving malware and malicious insiders that target people, processes and systems.
-With focus on innovation quality, integrity and respect, GoSecure has become the trusted provider of cybersecurity products and services to organizations of all sizes, across all industries globally.
+The company is the first and only to integrate endpoint, network, and email threat detection into a single Managed Detection and Response service.
+The GoSecure Titan platform delivers predictive multi-vector detection, prevention, and response by applying a unique combination of behavioral analysis, memory forensics, machine learning, and reputational techniques to counter the most advanced threats.
+GoSecure Titan MDR is designed to detect and respond in less than 15 minutes, rapid response and active mitigation services that directly touch the customers’ network and endpoints.
+Together, these capabilities provide the most effective response to the increased sophistication of continuously evolving malware and malicious insiders that target people, processes, and systems.
+With a focus on innovation, quality, integrity, and respect, GoSecure has become the trusted provider of cybersecurity products and services to organizations of all sizes, across all industries globally.